New England Women's Healthcare

 Hysterectomies are one of the most common female surgical procedures in the United States.
 If you’re among the 500,000 women who will need a hysterectomy this year, trust the expert OB/GYNs at New England Women’s Healthcare.
-The doctors can help women in the Woburn, Massachusetts, community determine if a hysterectomy is the right course of treatment and support them every step of the way.
+The doctors can help women in the Woburn and Wilmington, Massachusetts, community determine if a hysterectomy is the right course of treatment and support them every step of the way.
 To learn more about hysterectomy as a treatment option, call the office or book an appointment online.

 A hysterectomy is a surgery to remove the uterus or womb.
 During a hysterectomy, you may have just the uterus removed, or may also have the fallopian tubes, ovaries, and/or cervix removed in addition.
 The extent of your hysterectomy depends on your illness or condition – the procedure is highly individualized.

 The doctors at New England Women’s Healthcare may recommend a total, partial, or radical hysterectomy.

 A partial hysterectomy involves removing just the upper portion of your uterus and leaves your cervix in place.
 In some cases, the ovaries are removed during a partial hysterectomy.

 A total hysterectomy involves the removal of all of your uterus, including your cervix.
 Sometimes the fallopian tubes and ovaries are also removed.

 A radical hysterectomy is usually only recommended in cases of uterine or cervical cancer.
 Your uterus, cervix, tissue surrounding the cervix, and upper part of your vagina are removed.
 The ovaries and fallopian tubes may also be removed.